pynetscript/FromZeroToHero/README.md

 - Run the commands to disable telnet.
 - Disconnect the SSH session.

-**Note**: The script doesn't save the running-config to the startup-config.
-To save it, run **saver.py**.

 Errors:
-- If the is an authentication error we will get an error message `R1.a-corp.com >> Authentication error`
+- If the is an authentication error we will get an error message `r5.a-corp.com >> Authentication error`
-- If the is an connectivity (TCP/22) error we will get an error message `192.168.1.120 >> TCP/22 connectivity error`
+- If the is an connectivity (TCP/22) error we will get an error message `192.168.1.160 >> TCP/22 connectivity error`
 - Errors are logged in the cmdrunner.log

 Finally the script will: